3MIYABI/ORIGAMID/README.md

 ```
 Copyright (C) 2017-2023  The ViaDuck Project

-This program is free software: you can redistr
+This program is free software: you can redistribute it and/or modify
+it un